 Sign Me Up

 World Mental Health Day is a special day organized by the World Federation for Mental Health.
 It celebrates mental health awareness and unifies diverse agencies and communities for that purpose.
 It is celebrated annually on 10 October.
-Supporting partners of the day are the World Health Organization, United for Global Mental Health, and the World Federation for Mental Health.
+Supporting partners of the day are the World Health Organization and the World Federation for Mental Health.